camconn/photoanon/README.md

 #PhotoAnon

 A simple tool to anonymize EXIF data from photos.
+I have written a [blog post about photoanon](http://camconn.cc/introducing-photoanon/) to help new users.

 ## Dependencies